Raulvalverdeleal/brain/README.md

 # Skill Package Manager

-A registry of AI agent skills with a token-efficient MCP server for runtime access, and a CLI for registry management.
+A registry of reusable skills for AI coding agents — Claude, Gemini, Cursor, Copilot, and others — with a token-efficient MCP server for runtime access, and a CLI for registry management.

 Each skill is a folder with a `SKILL.md` that tells the agent how to approach a specific task — what tools to use, what patterns to follow, what to watch out for.